beatsryetypes/beatsryetypes.github.io/_posts/2015-08-24-episode-28-stickin-it-to-the-man-with-aaron-patterson.md

 ---
 layout: post
-title:  "Episode 28: Stickin it to The Man with Aaron Patterson"
+title:  "Episode 28: Stickin' it to The Man with Aaron Patterson"
 date:   2015-08-24 08:15
 categories: episodes
 length: 33167360